jaanga/jaanga.github.io/dev-notes.md

 * Always displays posts in correct order
 * Jaanga has its own HTML calling file
-* HTML file in bloder can now become a template
+* HTML file in Bloder can now become a template
+* Jaanga, Outer Space and Gestification all updated

 Road Map added to Bloder Read Me